-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2019

-OR

-0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-36156

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-20-5455398 (I.R.S.
-Employer Identification No.)

-6000 Shoreline Court, Suite 300 South San Francisco, California 94080 (Address of principal executive offices, zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value, \$0.001 per share VCYT The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No o

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o

-Non-accelerated filer o

-Accelerated filer x

-Smaller reporting company x

-Emerging growth company o
+FORM 10-Q (Mark One) 図UARTERLY REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934 For t he quarterly period ended March 31, 2020 107.0 OR OK . ☐ TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 Fort he transition period from to Commission file number 001-36156 ( VERACYTE, INC. Exact name of registrant as specified in its charte r) - Delaware 20-5455398 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 6000 Shoreline Court, Suite 300 South San Francisco, California 94080 (Address of principal executive offices, zip code) (650) 243-6300 Registrant's telephone number, including area code Securitie s registered pursuant to Section 12(b) o f the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value, \$0.001 per share VCYT The Nasdaq Stock Market LLC for such shorter period that the registrant was required to file such report Indicate by check mark whether the registrant has submitted electror s), and (2) has been subject to such filing required to be stically every Interactive Data File required to be s submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant is a large accelerated to Yes ⊠ No 0 smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller report in Rule 12b-2 of the Exchange Act.
+Large accelerated filer x Accelerated filer 0 Non-accelerated filer o Smaller reporting company $\square$ Emerging growth company $\square$

+Table of Contents
-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵

-As of October 18, 2019, there were 48,840,294 shares of common stock, par value \$0.001 per share, outstanding.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised standards provided pursuant to Section 13(a) of the Exchange Act. o d financial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ As of April 30, 2020, there were 50,053,437 shares of common stock, par value \$0.001 per share, outstanding.